oehf/ipf-docs/_pages/ihe/mllp/codec.md

 ## HL7 Codec Parameters

-[camel-mina2][] defines a parameter named `codec`, which is expected to contain the name of a bean that corresponds to an codec factory that translates the network stream into a suitable application protocol and vice versa.
+[camel-mina2][] defines a parameter named `codec`, which is expected to contain the name of a bean that references a codec factory that translates the network stream into a suitable application protocol and vice versa.
-[camel-hl7][] comes with an implementation of an HL7 codec factory.
+[camel-hl7][] comes with an implementation of an MLLP codec factory.
 MLLP-based IPF IHE components set `#hl7codec` as a default value for this parameter.
 The corresponding bean must always be defined:

 ```xml
     <bean id="hl7codec" class="org.apache.camel.component.hl7.HL7MLLPCodec">